gl-inet/docs-iot/docs/ble_proxy/gl-s10/aws_configuration_guide.md

 }
 ```

+!!!
+Note

-***\*NOTE\****：**"arn:aws:iot:ap-southeast-1:886651388694:client/E8DB841E2B0E"**,after the **client/** client id field is the terminal equipment, Only mqtt clients configured with this client id can connect. **”123456789012“** replace with your aws client ID.
+    **"arn:aws:iot:ap-southeast-1:886651388694:client/E8DB841E2B0E"**, after the **client/** client ID field is the terminal equipment, only mqtt clients configured with this client ID can connect. **”123456789012“** replace with your aws client ID.

-#### 4.9 Click Create
+### Click Create

 ![policy create apply](https://static.gl-inet.com/docs/iot/en/ble_proxy/gl-s10/gl-s10_aws_configuration/policy_create_apply.png){class="glboxshadow"}

-#### 4.10 Go back to the Attach policy to certificates page, check the policy you just created, and click Create thing
+### Go back to the Attach policy to certificates page, check the policy you just created, and click Create thing

 ![attach policy to certificate](https://static.gl-inet.com/docs/iot/en/ble_proxy/gl-s10/gl-s10_aws_configuration/attach_policy_to_certificate.png){class="glboxshadow"}

-#### 4.11 In the window that pops up, click Download Device Certificate, download public key file, download private key file, and download Root CA Certificate (RSA2048).
+### In the window that pops up, click Download Device Certificate, download public key file, download private key file, and download Root CA Certificate (RSA2048).

 ![download certificate](https://static.gl-inet.com/docs/iot/en/ble_proxy/gl-s10/gl-s10_aws_configuration/download_certificate.png){class="glboxshadow"}

 The relevant certificates must be properly stored and used by terminals when connecting to AWS.

-#### 4.12 You can see the information about the item you just created on the item page
+### You can see the information about the item you just created on the item page

 ![thing info show](https://static.gl-inet.com/docs/iot/en/ble_proxy/gl-s10/gl-s10_aws_configuration/thing_info_show.png){class="glboxshadow"}

 ## Update the security certificate to GL-S10

+!!!
+Note

-(Note: Before starting, please ensure that the device is connected to the network.
-If it is not connected, please connect the device to the network according to the section on Device networking configuration.)
+    Before starting, please ensure that the device is connected to the network.
+If it is not connected, please connect the device to the network according to the section on Device networking configuration.

 Open the GL-S10 APP homepage to find the MQTT Server option box and click